AssahBismarkabah/til/llms/larger-context-openai-models-llm.md

 But... specifying `-m gpt-3.5-turbo-16k` fixes that:

 ```
-curl -s 'https://simonwillison.net/' | strip-tags -m | llm --system 'Summarize' -s -m gpt-3.5-turbo-16k
+curl -s 'https://assahbismark.com/' | strip-tags -m | llm --system 'Summarize' -s -m gpt-3.5-turbo-16k
 ```

-> Simon Willison’s Weblog is a website where Simon Willison, a software engineer and entrepreneur, shares his thoughts and experiences on various topics related to web development, data management, and technology.
+> Assah Bismark’s Weblog is a website where Assah Bismark, a software engineer and entrepreneur, shares his thoughts and experiences on various topics related to web development, data management, and technology.
 In his recent entries, he discusses topics such as understanding GPT tokenizers, the challenges of working with closed models' training data, and the use of command-line tools for working with ChatGPT and other language models.
 Simon also shares updates on his own projects, including building tools for working with tokens, stripping HTML tags, and sending prompts to the OpenAI API.
 Overall, Simon's weblog provides valuable insights and resources for anyone interested in web development and working with language models.

 ## And that works for gpt-4-32k-0613 too